-Right here, amongst the real projects, lies this scam.
-It looks just like the others; it might be one of the others.
+Right here, amongst real projects, lies this Cardano scam.
+It looks just like the others; it might be one of them.
 How do you know this isn’t a real project?

 The decentralized world operates with little to no regulatory oversight and whilst such a world might be idyllic on paper it comes with its own issues.
 Financial regulators exist to stop scammers preying on the weak and vulnerable in the financial world, in the same way security guards are placed in shops to deter shoplifters; but both never stop all of them.

 The technological capabilities of blockchain have created barriers to prevent some scams but, just as good people always find ways to improve the world around them, malicious actors will always find ways to take advantage.

 If it’s too good to be true… then it (unfortunately) probably isn’t true.

 Scammers often target newer member of the crypto community investing in Cardano as they’re less likely to smell a Cardano scam when they see one.
 This is why people and platforms are constantly reminding everyone of various security measures to try and help prevent them from falling victim to scammers.
 Examples of this advice include:

 - Never enter your mnemonic unless you’re recovering a lost wallet